tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Silvally

-### Q: In PokÉmon Chronicles, why was Misty afraid of Gyarados?
+### Q: In Pokémon Chronicles, why was Misty afraid of Gyarados?
 - **Correct Answer:** She crawled into it's mouth as a baby.
 - She found it scary.
 - She was badly injured from it.